RDebelak/mstDIF/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

-- This is the first resubmission.
+- This is the first submission to CRAN.
 - Comments on possible misspellings: DIF is the common abbreviation for Differential Item Functioning.
 - SIBTEST is the name of a method for DIF detection.